 Now, your Bitcoin should be available in your Coinbase wallet!
 Congratulations, you have successfully purchased your first Bitcoin!

-For beginners, we recommend using one of the five trusted exchanges listed above, as if a problem arises, there will be someone on hand to help out.
-Coinbase has good Bitcoin custody solutions (storage of your BTC), but there are more secure solutions, read on to find out more.
+For beginners, we recommend using one of the trusted exchanges listed above, as if a problem arises, there will be someone on hand to help out.
+Coinbase has good Bitcoin custody solutions (storage of your BTC), along with insurance for all the crypto that they hold online, but there are other solutions.
+Read on to find out more.

 Peer-to-Peer Bitcoin Exchange

-Another less common option of buying Bitcoin is through P2P marketplaces.
+Another less common option for buying Bitcoin is through P2P marketplaces.